Fraud Check Explained: Meaning, Verification Process, and Examples

 Fraud checks aim to detect deception; credit checks assess creditworthiness and payment history.

-How long does a fraud check take?
+How does a fraud verification process work?

 Conclusion